A circular mirror surrounded by attractive dried foliage

 • Increased self-reflection & enhanced reflective thinking in practice.

-Is it any wonder that employers & managers are encouraging their staff to undertake regular reflection?
+With these benefits, many employers & managers are encouraging their staff to undertake regular reflection

 (Asselin & Fain, 2013; Kim et al, 2013; Paget, 2008; Lutz et.al 2013)